Consensys/doc.gnark/docs/Tutorials/eddsa.md

 ```

 !!!tip "Debugging"
-    You can print values using `cs.Println`.
-It behaves like `fmt.Println`, except it will output the values at proving time (ie when they are known).
+    You can print values using `cs.Println` that behaves like `fmt.Println`,
+    except it will output the values at proving time (for instance when they are known).

     ```go
     cs.Println("A.X", pubKey.A.X)
     ```

-Until now, we have only used objects which are defined in the `gnark` standard library: we used the `twistededwards` library and the `mimc` library.
-For all the methods that we have used, we passed the `cs` parameter, of type `*frontend.ConstraintSystem`, which contains the description of the constraint system.
-However, we never actually used the [gnark API](../HowTo/write/circuit_api.md).
+Until now, you have only used objects which are defined in the `gnark` standard library:
+you used the `twistededwards` library and the `mimc` library.
+For all the methods that you used, you passed the `cs` parameter, of type `*frontend.ConstraintSystem`,
+which contains the description of the constraint system.
+However, you never actually used the [gnark API](../HowTo/write/circuit_api.md).
 Now is time to use it, to assert that the left-hand side is equal to the right-hand side.

 ```go
     // ensures that lhs==rhs